-In this age of rapid consumption and product overload, Hermès stands the test of time.
+In our era of fast consumption and brand overload, Hermès stands the test of time.
 The savoir-faire of the maison founded in Paris by Thierry Hermès as a saddlery maker for French noblemen in 1837 is unparalleled.

 T he Birkin and Kelly bag remain icons – these are handbags designed with beauty and utility in mind fashioned in the finest leathers, hand-stitched, lined and finished with metal hardware.
 There’s an infinite variety as the house continues to offer bespoke services and rare one off variations.
 Since the 1950s, the Duc carriage with a horse has remained the iconic logo.